Daniele-Cangi/AIpowerCoin-Public-Documentation-Collaboration-Portal/README.md

 ## Contacts & Collaboration

 For questions, suggestions or collaborations:
-Open an issue on GitHub or contact us by email.[README_Version2.md](https://github.com/user-attachments/files/22173139/README_Version2.md)
+Open an issue on GitHub or contact us by email.
 # AIpowerCoin – Collaboration Opportunity

 Welcome to the public collaboration portal for **AIpowerCoin**, a next-generation energy-backed token project.